fmalina/revisions-blocl/activism/privateislandwhybritain.md

 Thatcher and her allies have promoted the notion that greed on the part of a private executive elite is the chief and sufficient engine of prosperity for all.
-The result has been thirty-five years of denigration of the concept of duty and public service and a squalid ideal of all work as something that shouldn’t be cared about for its own sake, but only for the money it brings.
+The result has been thirty-five years of denigration of the concept of duty and public service and a squalid ideal of all work as something that shouldn't be cared about for its own sake, but only for the money it brings.

 Not only are the privatised utilities big, remote corporations; most of them are